mgroupntua/NumericalAnalyzers/programming/Chapter2.md

 }
 ```

-Constrain the node with key=1, as:
+Constrain the node with key equal to 1, as:

 ```csharp
 // Constrain bottom nodes of the model